Keyboard ALT + g to toggle grid overlay

 The conference begins Tuesday, December 1, and ends Thursday, December 3, following the evening party.
 It’s a 3-day event, with some additional preconference events on Monday, November 30.

 We hold special programs and preconference events on the Monday before the conference begins, including Freshman Orientation.
-If this is your first time at AU, be sure to attend Freshman Orientation to get the scoop on which sessions and networking opportunities you won't want to miss.
+If this is your first time at AU, be sure to sign up early to attend Freshman Orientation and get the scoop on which sessions and networking opportunities you won't want to miss.